opencog/opencog/opencog/eva/src/README.md

 * Implement the face-study saccade.

-* Implement the look-for-attention segment.

-* Implement the remaining new behaviors from `public_ws`.

-* Implement the non-uniform RandomChoice link.

 Enhancement TODO List
 =====================
-A random list of ideas.
+A list of random ideas.

+* Replace the vision processing code by something better.

 * Integrate with OpenPsi.